 - Place your primary keywords in your headline and sub-headline - These areas of content have greater weight to search engines, helping you rank higher.

 - Include your keywords in the body content - but don’t use them out of context.
-Make sure they are relevant with the rest of your content.
+Make sure they are relevant to the rest of your content.
 If your reader can pick out your keyword, you’re not making it organic enough.

 - Include keywords in the file name of images - (e.g. mykeyword.jpg) or use them in the ALT tag.